 Why have most people never heard of PBM?

 Additionally, PBM was first associated with, and subsequently relegated to, the fitness and beauty industries.
-While PBM does serve an important cosmetic role, its proven ability to effectively treat and prevent countless diseases (including Alzheimer's, cancers, depression, and more) is so much more important.
-As the number of positive clinical studies and the accessibility to LEDs increase, PBM is poised to revolutionize the healthcare industry within the next two years.
-Thanks to the increasing availability of red and near-infrared LEDs, PBM is becoming a recognized therapeutic practice by doctors, physical therapists, and the general public.
+While PBM does serve an important cosmetic role, its proven ability to effectively treat and prevent countless diseases (including chronic pains, dementia, cancers, depression, and more) is much more important and urgent.
+As the number of positive clinical studies and the accessibility to LEDs increase, PBM is poised to revolutionize the healthcare industry within the next decade years.
+Thanks to the increasing availability of red and near-infrared LEDs, PBM is becoming a recognized therapeutic practice by doctors, physical therapists, professional athletes, and the general public.

-Photobiomodulation supports recovery from brain injury and reversal of cognitive decline through dozens of positive photochemical reactions.
+Photobiomodulation supports acute and chronic joint and muscle pain relief through dozens of positive photochemical reactions.

 The main healing mechanisms include increased blood flow and energy production, reduced inflammation, and the genesis of new cells.
 These processes take place when photons are absorbed in the mitochondria (cytochrome c oxidase) and ion channels of cells, triggering the activation of signaling pathways, upregulation of transcription factors, and increased expression of protective genes.